BogdanovaIV/programming-school/README.md

  ![The Footer](documentation/programming-school-footer.png)

- - Links have a hover effect: text-shadow.
+ - Links have a hover effect: changing color.

  ![The Footer (hover)](documentation/programming-school-footer-hover.png)